 In the navigation pane on the left, click Groups.
 On the Groups page, click Create Group.

-As mentioned in Scenarios, message retry is suitable for scenarios where business processing fails and the current consumption failure is a rare event.
-It is not suitable for scenarios with persistent failures, such as consumption throttling.
+As mentioned in the Scenarios section, message retry is suitable for scenarios where business processing fails and the current consumption failure is a low-probability event.
+It is not suitable for scenarios with persistent failures, such as rate limiting.

 Incorrect example:

-If the current consumption speed is too high and triggers throttling, you can return a consumption failure and wait for the next re-consumption.
+If the current consumption speed is too high and triggers rate limiting, return a consumption failure and wait for the next retry.

 Correct example:

-If the current consumption speed is too high and triggers throttling, you can delay receiving messages and consume them later.
+If the current consumption speed is too high and triggers rate limiting, delay receiving messages and consume them later.

 The consumption timeout is set on the consumer client.
-The specific parameter settings are as follows:
+The following sections describe the parameter settings.

 gRPC protocol

-SimpleConsumer: The maximum timeout can be set to 12 hours.
-The minimum is 10 seconds.
+SimpleConsumer: The timeout can be set to a maximum of 12 hours and a minimum of 10 seconds.

 Remoting protocol